Merton, London (parish): Heritage

 A small memorial exists on the site of Merton Place.
 Other commemorations of Nelson's association with the parish are the former Nelson Hospital on Kingston Road, reopened in 2015 as the Nelson Health Centre; and, until it was closed in 2011, the Emma Hamilton public house at Wimbledon Chase.

 The Nelson Trading Estate off Morden Road and Hamilton, Hardy, Nelson, Victory and Trafalgar Roads, off Merton High Street, are all built on land once part of the Merton Place estate.

 Nelson's and Emma's pew remains in the parish church of St Mary the Virgin and on the wall of the north aisle of the church are the funerary hatchments of both Nelson and Sir William Hamilton.
 Outside the church, on Church Path, are "Nelson's Steps" (now somewhat overgrown), reputedly used by Nelson to mount his horse.
 This forms part of a small conservation area.

 Construction works in the Merton Abbey area, including those for Merantun Way, have revealed remains of Merton Priory which have been protected and preserved where possible.
 Further archaeological excavations are planned.

 Eponyms

-In 1881, all but one the main concentrations of the surname Merton in Great Britain were in cardinal compass points other than the south-east, with the sole exception being in the DA postcode area; this demonstrates that the surname derives from places other than the Merton now in Greater London.
+In 1881, all but one of the main concentrations of the surname Merton in Great Britain were in cardinal compass points other than the south-east, with the sole exception being in the DA postcode area; this demonstrates that the surname derives from places other than the Merton now in Greater London.
 The borough of Merton is among the 24 London boroughs (out of 32) to be named after a medieval parish or city.